martinboers/plcnext-book/src/ch00-00-introduction.md

 ## What You Will Need

 Obviously, you will need a controller from the PLCnext Control range.
 These are available for purchase from your local Phoenix Contact subsidiary, or from a number of online automation resellers.
-A good option is the PLCnext Starter Kit, which includes a 24 VDC power supply unit and digital and analog I/O modules.
+You will need to power the PLC with a 24 VDC supply.
+A good option is the PLCnext Starter Kit, which includes an AXC F 2152 controller, a 24 VDC power supply unit with pre-wired mains plug, and digital and analog I/O modules.

 Most sections of this book apply to all PLCnext Control hardware variants.
 Where hardware-specific features are used, this will be mentioned in the relevant section.